Category:Museum of Art

 These designers' objectives were to construct an art museum that not only exhibited art but was itself a work of art.
 The building's articulated triangular shape provides a constant change in size, direction, form and light.
 The Museum of Art is built on four levels and includes ten exhibition galleries, auditorium, classrooms, small theater, print study room, gift store, security and administrative offices.
 The lower levels house state-of-the-art design, fabrication, imaging, registration, and storage areas.
 The Museum Café overlooks a beautiful sculpture garden.

 The museum displays paintings, drawings, prints, sculptures, installations, video, and photography.
 The permanent collection contains works of art from many renowned artists including Carl Bloch, Maynard Dixon, Rembrandt, Norman Rockwell, and Minerva Teichert.
-The museum's permanent collection is augmented by a number of partnerships with other organizations and traveling exhibits and other special exhibits, including one that coincided with the 2002 Olympics that were held in nearby Salt Lake City.
-The museum's collection includes more than 170 works related to Jesus Christ showing the different ways He has been portrayed over time.
+The museum's permanent collection is augmented by a number of partnerships with other organizations as well as traveling and specialty exhibits.
+The museum's collection includes more than 170 works related to Jesus Christ.
+The complete permanent collection has been photographed, and can be searched here.

 - LDS Church News - BYU unveils 'shaping America' exhibit (28 April 2013)